syamsudotdev/onboardingai-ios/README.md

 - SwiftFormat

 ## Formatting
-This project uses SwiftFormat to for formatting.
+This project uses [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) for formatting.

 To format Swift files in the project, run `swiftformat format -rip .`